 How Do Delta-Tubed Coriolis Mass Flow Meters Work?

-The excursion of the tubes in the Coriolis meter is detected by sensors located at the meter inlet and outlet, and is measured as a time delay, or phase shift.
+The excursion of the tubes in the Coriolis flow meter is detected by sensors located at the meter inlet and outlet, and is measured as a time delay, or phase shift.
 The phase shift between the rotational frequencies of both tubes is directly proportional to the mass flow rate.

 The ALCM-DT delta-tubed Coriolis mass flow meter’s circuitry also makes it possible to determine conversions such as volumetric flow, percent concentration, and percent water-cut.